 Instructors are encouraged to use Canvas for syllabi and other course materials.
 You may also have your syllabus and other short class handouts copied in the Duty Office.
 Please bring in your materials at least two days before you plan to distribute them.
 If you have lengthy handouts, please submit them as a course packet for students to purchase at the bookstore or put them on Canvas.

 - How do I get access to rooms and equipment at Collins?

 Rooms and Keys: All three classrooms are open during the day; no key is needed.
 The Cravens classrooms are locked in the evening; you may sign out a key at the Center Desk in Edmondson.
-You will also need to sign out a key if you have any events scheduled in the Clubhouse.
-(Use of any of the rooms outside your scheduled class time is by request; you may also schedule larger spaces, such as the Coffeehouse, for special events; contact Collins’ assistant director for more information.)
+If you will hold scheduled film screenings as part of your class in the Collins Cinema, you will gain access to the space through your IU ID card.
+Our Associate Director will provide you with further instructions.
+Use of any of the rooms outside your scheduled class time is by request; you may also schedule larger spaces, such as the Coffeehouse, for special events; contactfor more information.

 AV Equipment: There is standard media equipment in each classroom.
 For more information, call the associate director at 812-855-7354.
 Please do a trial run before class with any of the equipment you haven't used before.
 Make sure all equipment is left as you found it before leaving.